Lewuathe/mlir-hello/README.md

 * [CMake](https://cmake.org/)
 * [Ninja](https://ninja-build.org/)

 We need to build our own MLIR in the local machine in advance.
 Please follow the build instruction for MLIR [here](https://mlir.llvm.org/getting_started/).
-The basic code structure is borrowed from [standalone](https://github.com/llvm/llvm-project/tree/main/mlir/examples/standalone) and [Toy language](https://github.com/llvm/llvm-project/tree/main/mlir/examples/toy) in LLVM project.

 ## Building